yugendra149/ARTIFICIAL-DATA-CREATION/README.md

 5. Make the necessary changes mentioned in the code to get the result.

-Hyperparameters can be modified in the `para_la.yaml`.
+6.Hyperparameters can be modified in the `para_la.yaml`.

 ## Acknowledgments